IsratTasnimEsha/E-Commerce-Management/README.md

 - **Manage Orders:** Process customer orders, update order statuses, and manage shipping details efficiently.
 - **Customer Management:** Maintain customer profiles and order histories for personalized services.
 - **Generate Reports:** Generate comprehensive sales reports, inventory summaries, and more.

-For more detailed instructions, refer to our comprehensive User Guide.

 ## Contributing